sjjsy/neronet/doc/user_manual.rst

 - Each different experiment specification must have the following attributes
 	- main_code_file: The path to the code file that is to be run when executing the experiment
 	- run_command_prefix: The prefix of the run command f.ex 'python2'
-	- logoutput: The location to which the log output of the experiment is to be written.
+	- outputs: The location to which the log output of the experiment is to be written.
 Can be either stdout or a file path.
 	- parameters: This attribute is followed by a block containing all the unique parameters of this specific experiment.
 Parameter names can be arbitrary.
 	- parameter_format: Specifies the order in which the parameters are given to the experiment code file in the form of a string.
 Write the attribute value within single quotes.
 Parameter names written within braces will be replaced by their values defined in the *parameters* section.
 F.ex in the example above lang_exp2 --parameter_format defines a parameter string 'kh nyt data/2.txt 400'.
 You can escape braces and special characters with backslashes in case your parameter names contain braces.
 	- Your experiments should be runnable with a command of the form 'RUN_COMMAND_PREFIX MAIN_CODE_FILE PARAMETER_STRING' F.ex in the example above lang_exp2 must be runnable with the command 'python2 main2.py kh nyt data/2.txt 400'**